sidgan/sidgan.github.com/siddhaganju.md

 **Presented** at [Grace Hopper 2015](http://schedule.gracehopper.org/speaker/siddha-ganju/)

 ### In progress
-- Visual Question Answering
 - Open Advancement of Question Answering Consortium
-	- Pursuing active research on Multi-modal QA systems based on an ensemble of Deep Learning and Rule-based systems.
+	- Pursuing active research on QA systems based on an ensemble of Deep Learning and Rule-based systems.

 ## Conferences